Abu Tammam

-Ḥabīb ibn Aws al-Ṭā’ī (حبيب بن أوس الطائي; ca. 796/807 - 845), better known by his sobriquet Abū Tammām (أبو تمام), was an Arab poet and Muslim convert born to Christian parents.
-He is best known in literature by his 9th-century compilation of early poems known as the Hamasah, considered one of the greatest anthologies of Arabic literature ever assembled.
-Hamasah contained 10 books of poems, with 884 poems in total.
+Ḥabīb ibn Aws al-Ṭā’ī (حبيب بن أوس الطائي; ca. 796/807 - 845), better known by his sobriquet Abū Tammām (أبو تمام), was an Arab Muslim poet.
+He is well known for compiling the Hamasah, which is considered to be one of the greatest anthologies of Arabic literature ever assembled.
+The Hamasah contained 10 books of poems, with 884 poems in total.

 Biography

 Abu Tammam was born in Syria near Damascus in a small town called Jasim (in modern-day Syria), north-east of the Sea of Tiberias and close to Daraa.
 He was the son of a Christian named Thādhūs (Taddeo or Theodosius) who sold wine in Damascus.
 His early life is not well known.
-It is believed that Abu Tammam himself converted to Islam, changing his father's name to Aws and forged a genealogy linking him to the Arab tribe of T̩ayy.
-According to al-Najashi, Abu Tammam was a Twelver Shia Muslim as evident by some of his poems.
-He was also a contemporary of the Imams Ali al-Rida and his son Muhammad al-Jawad, whom he mentioned in some of his poems.
+It is believed that Abu Tammam himself converted to Islam, changing his father's name to Aus and forged a genealogy linking him to the Arab tribe of T̩ayy.
+According to Shiite scholar al-Najashi (982–1058), Abu Tammam was a Twelver Shia Muslim by faith.
+He was a contemporary of Twelver Imams Ali al-Rida and his son Muhammad al-Jawad, both of whom figured in some of his poems.

 He seems to have spent his youth in Homs, though, according to one story, he was employed during his boyhood selling water at a mosque in Cairo.
 His first appearance as a poet was in Egypt, but as he failed to make a living there he went to Damascus, and then to Mosul.
 From there he sought patronage from the Syria-based caliph al-Ma'mun of the Abbasid Caliphate, but failed to impress him.

 He then traveled towards the eastern part of the caliphate, eventually gaining admirers and patrons by praising various officials, such as the governor of Arminiya Khalid ibn Yazid al-Shaybani who reportedly gave him 10,000 dirhams on each occasion and financed his travels.
 Following the death of al-Ma'mun, the newly famous Abu Tamman sought an audience with the new caliph al-Mu'tasim who immediately took him under his wing.
 After 833 he lived mostly in Baghdad, at the court of the caliph.
 From Baghdad he visited Khorasan, where he enjoyed the favour of Abdullah ibn Tahir.
 In approximately 845 he was in Ma'arrat al-Nu'man, where he met the poet al-Buhturi (c.
 820–897).
 He died in Mosul in 845.